-Blended Families
+Step/Blended Families

 You meet someone, and you fall in love.
 If one or both of you already have children, you may be excited to create a new family as things get more serious, but everyone may not share your enthusiasm.
 Or maybe you’ve been together for a while, but happily ever after is a little more challenging than you thought it would be.
 Don’t worry—you’re not alone.
 Stepfamilies are increasingly common, but they’re also very complex and often need support.

-Despite the best of intentions, what intuitively makes sense rarely works in blended families due to conflicting needs and other complicating factors.
-That’s where I come in.
-As a therapist, I’ve always had a keen interest in stepfamilies because I’m a stepmom myself.
-I’m a big fan of Dr. Patricia L. Papernow’s approach to stepfamily counseling; she advocates for psychoeducation, interpersonal skills development, and inner work to support people in blended families.
-Using the latest research on stepfamilies, I help couples and stepparents adjust to their new normal, find their flow within the family, and create their new version of happily ever after.
+I’m a big fan of Dr. Patricia L. Papernow’s approach to stepfamily counseling and have trained in her approach to make sure my clients get what they need; she advocates for psychoeducation, interpersonal skills development, and inner work to support people in blended families.
+Using these tools and the latest research, I help couples and stepparents navigate their family challenges and create their own version of happily ever after.

 Common Challenges